Chinese Tea Tasting

 Guided observation and conversation

-You will use a tea tasting journal to notice aroma, texture, flavor, aftertaste, and the feeling each tea leaves in the body.
+You will use a tea tasting journal not to make tea feel technical, but to give simple language to what the senses are already receiving.
+It helps you notice the look of the leaves, aroma, taste, mouthfeel, aftertaste, and personal impressions.
 Mengyan will guide the observation, and questions are welcome throughout the session.

 Guests taste tea and take notes in tea tasting journals during a Chinese tea tasting at Teasthetic.